lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 The information below gives reasons an ordinance would not be valid.
 It also describes how to validate or ratify the ordinance.

 In some cases, an ordinance must be performed again.
-When this happens, a clerk records the new date on the membership record, even if it is out of sequence with the dates of other ordinances.
+When this happens with a baptism and confirmation or a priesthood ordination, a clerk records the new date on the membership record, even if it is out of sequence with the dates of other ordinances.

+Members may not repeat living temple ordinances without First Presidency approval (see 38.2.6.2).

 38.2.6.1

 #### A Membership Record Was Not Created or the Year Is Missing or Incorrect

-For record-keeping purposes, an ordinance is considered not valid if the year it was performed is missing or incorrect on the membership record.
+For record-keeping purposes, a baptism and confirmation or a priesthood ordination is considered not valid if the year it was performed is missing or incorrect on the membership record.
 In addition, a baptism is not valid if a membership record was not created.
 The ordinance can be validated with the original certificate that was issued when the ordinance was performed.
 With this certificate, the bishop can authorize a clerk to update the membership record.

-If the certificate cannot be found, the ordinance can be validated with the testimony of two people who witnessed it.
+If the certificate cannot be found, the baptism and confirmation or the priesthood ordination can be validated with the testimony of two people who witnessed it.
 The two witnesses should:

   * Have been 8 years old or older when the ordinance was performed.